hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/034_the_vedanta_philosophy.md

 will quote a passage from the Vedanta as authority.
 All schools of philosophy in India, although they claim to have been based upon the Vedas, took different names for their systems.
-The last one, the system of Vyâsa, took its stand upon the doctrines of the Vedas more than the previous systems did, and made an attempt to harmonise the preceding philosophies, such as the Sânkhya and the Nyâya, with the doctrines of the Vedanta.
+The last one, the system of Vyāsa, took its stand upon the doctrines of the Vedas more than the previous systems did, and made an attempt to harmonise the preceding philosophies, such as the Sānkhya and the Nyāya, with the doctrines of the Vedanta.
 So it is especially called the Vedanta philosophy; and the Sutras or aphorisms of Vyasa are, in modern India, the basis of the Vedanta philosophy.
 Again, these Sutras of Vyasa have been variously explained by different commentators.
 In general there are three sorts of commentators[3](#fn3) in India now; from their interpretations have arisen three systems of philosophy and sects.
-One is the dualistic, or Dvaita; a second is the qualified non-dualistic, or Vishishtâdvaita; and a third is the non-dualistic, or Advaita.
+One is the dualistic, or Dvaita; a second is the qualified non-dualistic, or Vishishtādvaita; and a third is the non-dualistic, or Advaita.
 Of these the dualistic and the qualified non-dualistic include the largest number of the Indian people.
 The non-dualists are comparatively few in number.
 Now I will try to lay